 Extensive Pre Sanction Review

-Banks perform an extensive pre-sanction review on the exporter as well as on the importer.
-They assess from the past records whether the exporter is bonafide and it has the required license to export or not etc. They further evaluate other parameters like product’s profitability, importing country’s stability (both politically and economically).
+Banks perform an extensive pre-sanction review on the exporter and the importer.
+They assess from the past records whether the exporter is bonafide and whether it has the required license to export or not etc. They further evaluate other parameters like the product’s profitability and importing country’s stability (both politically and economically).
 The whole process turns out to be very tedious for the borrower at times.

 Taking an advance is relatively easier than complying with the follow-up conditions.
-Financial lenders ask for stringent compliance like submission of regular stock statements, physical verification of stock and status reports.
-Such regular compliance adds on to administrative burden on the borrower and disrupts normal operations.
+Financial lenders ask for stringent compliance like submitting regular stock statements, physical verification of stock, and status reports.
+Such regular compliance adds to the administrative burden on the borrower and disrupts normal operations.

 Dependence on LC

-The whole mechanism of packing credit relies on the letter of credit issued by the banker of the importer.
-It sometimes turns out that the bankers are not ready to offer letter of credit to new importers.
-Thus, if any bonafide importer fails to get the letter of credit from his bank then this whole process will fail.
+The whole mechanism of packing credit relies on the letter of credit issued by the importer’s banker.
+It sometimes turns out that the bankers are not ready to offer a letter of credit to new importers.
+Thus, if any bona fide importer fails to get the letter of credit from their bank, then this whole process will fail.

 Financial institutions provide packing credit generally for a period of 180 days plus a one-time extension of 90 days.
+The specific duration and extension policies may vary among different financial institutions and depending on the circumstances of the export transaction.
 Under the credit period, the bank assumes that the exporter would be able to realize his export proceeds and repay his debts to the bank.
 However, under many external circumstances, the exporter fails to do so.
 Thus, the exporter has to repay the loan with a penal interest rate.

-Although packing credit is easily available to the seller/exporter, there is a problem of complying with strict provisions too.
-The seller can avail finance easily and meet his further production needs.
-But this process of availing credit requires regular verification of reports and statements also.
-In a nutshell, the seller must take into consideration all the disadvantages involved before procurement of credit from the institution.
+Although packing credit is easily available to the seller/exporter, there is a problem with complying with strict provisions too.
+The seller can avail of finance easily and meet his further production needs.
+But this process of availing credit also requires regular verification of reports and statements.
+In a nutshell, the seller must consider all the disadvantages involved before procurement of credit from the institution.